|May 2014||Welcome Dr Cristina Garduno Freeman|

 The exhibition was open to the public for 10 days with more than 550 people visiting the exhibition during this time.
 We would like to acknowledge the hard work of the Paper Space Team and congratulate our students on the success of Paper Space 2013.

 The Intercultural Dialogue through Design programme went on the road to Dehli, India this Summer.
-In November, the Sushant School of Art & Architecture hosted Team Deakin, as well as partners from Malaysia and Thailand, for the first iDiDE India. iDiDe is the School's international collaborative master class design workshop.
+The Sushant School of Art & Architecture hosted Team Deakin, as well as partners from Malaysia and Thailand, for the first iDiDE India. iDiDe is the School's international collaborative master class design workshop.
 The intercultural design studio includes a two-week studio program delivered alongside international travel and cultural immersion experiences.
-Past students of the iDiDE family have offered the following reflections:

 The School was pleased to host a lecture by Ian McDougall from Ashton Raggat McDougall Architecture (ARM Architecture) in October, discussing the firm's design for the new Geelong Library and Heritage Centre development.
 The lecture was the last for 2013 in the School's student organised lectures series The REAL Lecture Series.
 Mr McDougall, the lead architect on the project, provided guests with an in-depth insight into the design principles behind this high profile public building.
 Mr McDougall is a founding Director of ARM Architecture.
 ARM Architecture, one of the most influential practices in Australia, is well known for their strikingly innovative architecture and bold iconography of form and recently completed the widely acclaimed $136 million redevelopment of Hamer Hall (Arts Centre Melbourne).